For such a basic piece of equipment, choosing a frying pan can be a surprisingly challenging task.

 For best results, the tri-ply construction requires only low to medium heat to sauté, sear, cook, and fry most foods.
 Heating the pan too high can cause foods to stick, burn, or scorch.

-To prevent buckling or warping, avoid extreme temperature changes such as those encountered when immersing the hot pan into a sink filled with cold water.
+To prevent buckling or warping, avoid extreme temperature changes such as those encountered when immersing a hot pan in a sink filled with cold water.

 Cleanup is easy with warm soapy water, and the Prima can go in the dishwasher as well.
 Either way, hand dry promptly to retain the original finish.
 If discoloring or staining occurs, use a non-abrasive pad and a stainless steel cleaner such as Bar Keepers Friend to recondition.